JapanColorado/blog/_posts/2024-11-03-motivation-hacker.md

 As a sidenote, I'd be curious how much of this book Winter still agrees with.
 If I wrote a book *right now*, on *any topic*, I would expect to disagree with at least 50% of it 5 years later with about 90% confidence.

-All in all, this book was partially useful and partially, *woah, this guy's weird even by my standards.* I'm glad if Winter is enjoying his life, and if you get value from any of his advice, then that's great.
+All in all, this book was partially useful, and partially: *woah, this guy's weird even by my standards.* I'm glad if Winter is enjoying his life, and if you get value from any of his advice, then that's great.
 Personally, I don't think that Winter's life is the one I want to aspire to.